 Since arriving in Baltimore, Maryland, Christine has wasted no time getting involved in local art.
 She has taught at a variety of studios as a faculty member as well as guest artist and has performed for notable choreographers including Mamela Nyamza, Orange Grove Dance Theater, and at the Peace Ball in Washington D.C.
 She has presented at The Clarice Smith Performing Arts Center's Next Now Festival and has shown her work in Baltimore with BIDA and The Collective.

 In addition to educating, performing, and choreographing, Christine has curated festivals, directed repertory performances, and self-produced her own work.
-In 2013, Christine produced a full-length work entitled "ICICLES" at the Chicago Fringe Festival.
-In 2016, Christine collaborated with visual artist and Salisbury University Professor John Mosher on another full-length production entitled “The Chromanuts,” which was presented at Side Street Studio Arts in Elgin, Illinois and then reprised in 2017 at Salisbury University.
+In 2013, Christine produced her first full-length work entitled "ICICLES" at the Chicago Fringe Festival.
+In 2016, Christine collaborated with visual artist and Salisbury University Professor John Mosher on a full-length production entitled “The Chromanauts,” which was presented at Side Street Studio Arts in Elgin, Illinois and then reprised in 2017 at Salisbury University.
 In 2018 Christine was a collaborator on two more evening length works.
 "Citizen Displaced" is a work made in tandem with composer Pablo Salazar, featuring 8 moving musicians and 7 dancers.
 The work focuses on the refugee crisis.
 "Tertiary Spaces" is an interactive dance work made with her cohort at the University of Maryland and presented as part of the Clarice's Second Season.